roam-camp/nova-date-range-intersection-filter/README.md

-## Date Range Filter for Laravel Nova
+## Date Range Intersection Filter for Laravel Nova

 Nova filter that displays a Date Range Picker instead of a select, and filters for intersections between two date columns and a selected date range.